Los Angeles Spinal Injury Lawyers

 Helping California spinal cord injury (SCI) and paralysis victims and their families

-Sustaining a serious life-threatening injury can be one of the most horrifying experiences a person can go through emotionally, physically and mentally.
-Not only does such an experience alter the life of the victim, it creates traumatic changes for the victim’s family members.
+Sustaining a serious life-threatening injury can be one of the most horrifying experiences a person can go through emotionally, physically, and mentally.
+Not only does such an experience alter the life of the victim, but it also creates traumatic changes for the victim’s family members.
 Spinal cord injuries can be especially challenging, and almost always involve high medical bills and loss of income, along with immediate and permanent lifestyle changes.

 The Los Angeles spine injury attorneys of McNicholas & McNicholas, LLP have been protecting the rights of the catastrophically injured for more than 30 years.
 Our experienced trial attorneys have secured millions of dollars for our clients, including:

 - What is a spinal cord injury (SCI)?

 - What is the relationship between an SCI and paralysis?

 - What are the common causes of spinal cord injuries?

 - What makes spinal cord injury cases different from other injury cases?